What is Probate?

 Tax Instalment Payment Plan (TIPPS)

-If you have joined the Tax Instalment Payment Plan (TIPPS), then you can avoid delays and potential penalties by making smaller monthly payments instead of one large sum.
+You can join the Tax Instalment Payment Plan (TIPPS) to avoid delays and potential penalties by making smaller monthly payments instead of one large sum.

 If you have not joined TIPPS, please ensure you pay the balance in full by June 30, 2023 to avoid penalties.